ckoethz/cyberrunner_docs_md/docs/05_reload.md

 > Below are the instructions to add an automatic reload mechanism to the CyberRunner robot.
 The reload mechanism uses a light sensor to detect when the marble is ready to be reset to the beginning.
 A solenoid then launches the ball through a tube path back to the start.

 ## Suggested Tools
-* Tool kit with allen wrenches and screwdrivers
+* Toolkit with Allen wrenches and screwdrivers
-* Soldering Iron
+* Soldering iron
 * Wire clippers and strippers
 * Hot glue gun
 * Heat gun or hair dryer